Matthew-Otto/Embedded-PTP-Timeserver/README.md

 ---

 ## Implementation details (under construction)

+### Configuring System Clock

+To use on-board high speed crystal oscillator:
+Add solder to bridges SB3 and SB4 remove solder bridge from SB49

+TODO:
+configure PLL with M,N,P/Q/R as 1,20,2 respectively

+### configuring PTP timer snapshots (TODO)

+configure gpio pin connected to GPS PPS as event source for timer 3 have timer3 trigger output event to trigger ethernet ptp timestamp

 ### Tuning PI(D) controller
 The proportional component should be as large as possible without causing oscillations.
 This is fairly easy to tune by disabling all the other components and plotting the error over time.
 However, I found that I was able to increase the proportional gain after including the integral component.